- Knowledge Base

 -

-- Under the Don't see the login prompt? section, view instructions for how to find a login code in your HubSpot mobile app.
+- To view instructions for how to find a login code in your HubSpot mobile app, click Didn't get a prompt?.

-- If you have a new device, no longer have the original device, or uninstalled the authenticator app, click New device, Lost device, or Uninstalled device to request a 2FA reset from your Super Admin.
+- If you have a new device, no longer have the original device, or uninstalled the authenticator app, click Reset authentication device to request a 2FA reset from your Super Admin.

-- If you have one HubSpot account, an email will be sent to your Super Admins in that account.
+- If you have one HubSpot account, an email is sent to the Super Admins in that account.

-- If you have more than one HubSpot account, the reset email will be sent to the Super Admins from the account you've had access to for the longest.
+- If you have more than one HubSpot account, the reset email is sent to the Super Admins from the account you've had access to for the longest.

-- If your account has multiple Super Admins, only the first 25 Super Admins added to the account will receive the reset email.
+- If your account has multiple Super Admins, the first 25 Super Admins added to the account receive the reset email.

-- When your 2FA has been reset, you can log in with your email address and password only.
+- When your 2FA has been reset, log in with your email address and password.
 It’s recommended that you set up your new 2FA method immediately.

 Verify your identity with a photo ID

-In certain situations, you may be prompted to verify your identity with a photo ID using Nametag.
+In certain situations, you may be prompted to verify your identity with a photo ID.
 Once you have requested a 2FA reset, this method is available in the following situations:

 - You're the only Super Admin in your HubSpot account.